Site Selection Criteria

 -

-Other secondary criteria involve naturally occurring risks and
+Other secondary criteria involve naturally occurring risks and variability, and logistical concerns:

-- Relatively easy year round access by vehicle for installation and periodic maintenance is favored.
+- Relatively easy year-round access by vehicle for installation and periodic maintenance is favored.